Boltzmann/default-neuefische-java-mvn-autotools/README.md

 ## Usage
 See [Github documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)

+Both classes ToDelete.java and DeleteThisClassTest can be used to see if project is working from scratch.
+However, when starting a new project deleting these files is a good idea.

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature